Pharmaceutical Collection

 • Statistics NZ (Geographical and Census data; claimant data is geocoded by the National Collections and Reporting geocoding engine)

-• Sector Services (provider reference data)
+• Sector Operations (provider reference data)

-• Pharmac (the Pharmac Schedule and mappings).
+• PHARMAC (the Pharmac Schedule and mappings).

 Frequency of updates